Schooldays

 Secondary School St.Peter's Grammar Technical School 1966 -1974

 The opening day at St.Peters was no different in emotion to moving up to the Primary School Juniors although I was dropped off on the first day as the only pupil from my Primary School.
 Fortunately a few of the St.Bonifaces pupils were there who I'd met through being an altar server so quickly got to know a few people.
-The school in 1966 was still being built and in the pre start was offered Ice Skating, Swimming and Russia.
+The school in 1966 was still being built and in the pre start was offered Ice Skating, Swimming and Russian.
 For some reason they changed the plans and the Swimming pool was replaced with a Sports Hall as well as a separate gym, I never went Ice Skating or had Russian lessons and those who did were short lived as the Russian teacher left and couldn't be replaced.
 I was left with French, which had a profound effect on my future for the wrong reasons.
 It always baffled me that the School Holiday was in Germany rather than France.

 On the opening day we had to line up outside in our Forms to meet our form teachers and Mr.Hermolle welcomed us.
 He said he wanted the school to start as we mean to go on and told us the two school rules.
 1. Show respect for people and property.
 2. Use your Common sense.
 That impressed me but after Mr.Hermolle moved on we were subjected to The Corridor Code and about two pages of school rules under Mr.Maguire.